-Seeing a Notary who is a member of the Society
+Seeing a member of the Notaries Society of South Australia

 If you need to see a Notary, the Society provides the following information for your guidance: